Course ObjectiveProviding theoretical background on computer-aided drug design and

 Students will learn to recognize the strengths and challenges of

-in computer-aided drug design approaches and wil learn how in silico
+different computer-aided drug design approaches and wil learn how in

 methods can be complemented with experimental studies in concrete